philbowles/h4plugins/docs/basic.md

 When the button is finally released,  rather than just reporting the total hold time, as `h4pRepeating` does, `h4pMultistage` tells your code the index of the longest threshold that was passed.

 Imagine a commercial device with a single button that has to be "paired" with a controller on first install.
-Usually the user needs to hold down the button for longer than a few seconds, at which point and LED will light or change color etc. He then releases the button to put the device into pairing mode.
+Usually the user needs to hold down the button for longer than a few seconds, at which point an LED will light or change color etc. He then releases the button to put the device into pairing mode.

 The `h4pMultistage` provides that exact functionality, allowing as many stages ( or different actions per different hold times) as required.